apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 in embedded mode, the path to the parquet file varies between operating systems.

-{% include startnote.html %}Substitute your installation path and the Drill version in the angle-bracketed locations when you enter the query.{% include endnote.html %}

-To view the data in the `region.parquet` file, issue the query appropriate for your operating system:
+To view the data in the `region.parquet` file, use the actual path to your Drill installation to construct this query:

 ``SELECT * FROM dfs.`<path-to-installation>/apache-drill-<version>/sample-data/region.parquet`;``